On the Robustness of Kernel Goodness-of-Fit Tests: Proofs of Theoretical Results

 \subsubsection{Implications for KSDs on Non-Euclidean Spaces}

 The core argument underpinning the proofs in \Cref{thm: non robust stationary} is that the function $\bz \mapsto u_p(\bz,\bz)$ is unbounded on the support of the model, which in our case is $\R^d$.
 The proof per se does not rely on the support being an Euclidean space.
-Consequently, this argument can potentially be extended to KSDs constructed for models defined on other spaces, such as models for Riemannian data \citep{xu2021interpretable}, sequence data with varying dimensionality \citep{baum2023kernel}, functional data \citep{wynne2022spectral}, or censored time-to-event data \citep{fernandez2020kernelized}.
+Consequently, this argument can potentially be extended to KSDs constructed for non-Euclidean data, such as Riemannian data \citep{xu2021interpretable}, sequence data with varying dimensionality \citep{baum2023kernel}, functional data \citep{wynne2022spectral}, or censored time-to-event data \citep{fernandez2020kernelized}.